OpenTermsArchive/docs/content/terms/reference/filters.md

 - **in-place**: they modify the document structure and content directly;
 - **idempotent**: they return the same document structure and content even if run repeatedly on their own result.
+- **ordered**: they are run sequentially in the order specified in the declaration.

+Learn more about the concept and constraints on the [filters explanation]({{< relref "terms/explanation/filters" >}}).

+## Signature

 The generic function signature for a filter is:

-- For simple filters:
+- For filters that take no parameter:

 ```js
 export [async] function filterName(document, [documentDeclaration])
 ```

-- For filters with parameters:
+- For filters that take parameters:

 ```js
 export [async] function filterName(document, parameters, [documentDeclaration])